Choose a tab above to find words that begin with that letter.

 pitch and putt (course)

-(also "pitch 'n' putt") a par 3 course with extremely short holes (usually not much longer than 130 yards)
+(also "pitch 'n' putt") a par 3 course with extremely short holes (usually not much longer than 130 yards, probably in most cases averaging less than 100 yards per hole)

 Example: Pitch and putt courses are good places for beginners to play, and good for practicing wedge shots and the short game.